 Which should your brand choose?

-And you don't necessarily have to choose: because CreatorCommerce integrates with impact.com, a brand can keep impact.com as its partnership and attribution layer while running on-domain storefronts on its Shopify store.
+And you don't have to rip out impact.com to do it.
+CreatorCommerce integrates with impact.com, so a brand can keep impact.com as its partnership and attribution layer while moving the storefront itself — the part that actually converts — onto its own Shopify store.

 Frequently Asked Questions